mui/material-ui/docs/data/material/customization/typography/typography.md

 **Step 2.
 (Optional) Set the default semantic element for your new variant**

 At this point, you can already use the new `poster` variant, which will render a `<span>` by default with your custom styles.
 Sometimes you may want to default to a different HTML element for semantic purposes, or to replace the inline `<span>` with a block-level element for styling purposes.

-To do this we need to update the `variantMapping` prop of the `Typography` globally in the theme:
+To do this, update the `variantMapping` prop of the `Typography` component globally, at the theme level:

 ```js
 const theme = createTheme({